hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Some Indexes added to the mix.
 Or one could always look at index funds in the worst case.

 MaShaMinT added to ProcDataEx RollingRet meta data/label.

+20210331IST0404

+MaBeta added as a additional procdata function.